Gummy35/EliteFIPServer/README.md

 ## Usage
 Use at own risk :)
-1. Either use the provided installer package and install to a suitable location, or build from source
+1. Build from source
 2. Start Matric and connect a client.
 3. Enable API Integration in Matric (Settings > API Integration > Enable 3rd party integration).
 Please note that PIN authorisation is no longer supported.
-4. Run the EliteFIPServer.exe file - a shortcut will be placed on the desktop if you used the installer
+4. Run the EliteFIPServer.exe file
 5. Matric Integration is not enabled by default.
 You can start this manually from the UI, and configure it to start automatically in the Settings tab.
 6. The Panel Server (which pubishes game data via a built-in  Web Server) can also be started manually, and configured to start automatically in the Settings tab.